spotlightpa/poor-richard/content/about-tnd/_index.md

 """
 [blocks.cta]
 url = "/about-tnd/mission"
-copy = "See More Of Our Mission"
+copy = "See More about our Mission"
 +++